WMD-group/WMD-group.github.io/index.markdown

 # Open Positions

-* We will have a postdoctoral position opening in September 2024 in the area of materials informatics for renewable energy applications, involving aspects of computational chemistry, physics and machine learning.
-The advertisement will open soon.
-Please [e-mail](mailto:a.walsh[at]imperial.ac.uk) for further details.
+* We have a new postdoctoral opening from October 2024 in the area of materials informatics for renewable energy applications, involving aspects of computational chemistry, physics and machine learning.
+For more information and application details see [here](https://www.imperial.ac.uk/jobs/search-jobs/description/index.php?jobId=18412&jobTitle=Research+Associate+in+Materials+Informatics++).

 # Research Themes